PufferAI/dev/docs/source/rst/landing.rst

 Contributing
 ############

+.. dropdown:: List of Contributors

+   **Joseph Suarez**: Creator and developer of PufferLib

+   **Nick Jenkins**: Layout for the system architecture diagram.
+Adversary.design.

+   **Andranik Tigranyan**: Streamline and animate the pufferfish.
+Hire him on UpWork if you like what you see here.

+   **Sara Earle**: Original pufferfish model.
+Hire her on UpWork if you like what you see here.

 We welcome contributions from the community.
 Please communicate with us on `Discord <https://discord.gg/spT4huaGYV>`_ before opening an issue or pull request on Github.
 We are particularly interested in contributions to the following areas:

 | **Framework bindings:** We currently support CleanRL and RLLib.
 We would like to add bindings for other frameworks such as Stable Baselines and Tianshou.